 Across the world, 90 million people have a physical disability and require a mobility device.
 However, only 10% have access to adequate physical rehabilitation support.
 Without these services, living with a physical disability can put someone at greater risk of societal exclusion and act as a barriers to accessing education or employment.

 Organisations such as the International Committee of the Red Cross (ICRC) support provision of such services, yet funding challenges are significant and operations are stretched across dozens of countries.
 This makes innovating and scaling new management approaches difficult.

 The ICRC sought to expand and improve efficiency of physical rehabilitation services.
 With national government agencies and a major foundation from an international bank – La Caixa Foundation taking on the role of commissioners of support services they had a starting point.

 After two years of planning, the humanitarian impact bond (HIB) launched in September 2017.
 This would become known as the Programme for Humanitarian Impact Investment (PHII) and it is based on the development impact bond (DIB) model.
 PHII secured 5 years of funding from private investors.

-The outcome payments for PHII are based on the construction of the new facility and improved mobility achieved by disabled persons receiving support.
+The outcome payments for PHII were based on the construction of the new facility and improved mobility achieved by disabled persons receiving support.
 Note – the construction of the new facility is actually an output rather than an outcome, but we will use their terminology for this case study.

-In July 2020, La Caixa Foundation is expected to pay CHF1.07 million (US$1.8 million) to investors following the construction and operationalisation of the three new rehabilitation centres in Mali, Nigeria and the Democratic Republic of Congo.
+In July 2020, La Caixa Foundation was expected to pay CHF1.07 million (US$1.8 million) to investors following the construction and operationalisation of the three new rehabilitation centres in Mali, Nigeria and the Democratic Republic of Congo.
 La Caixa Foundation is only involved financially in this part of the outcomes framework.